bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 1: 00:16:37

-That's
+That's right..

 Speaker 0: 00:16:37

-right.
-So all nodes, all Bitcoin Core nodes, for example, will accept this chain because it's the longest valid chain.
+All Bitcoin Core nodes, for example, will accept this chain because it's the longest valid chain.
 While new Bitcoin Core nodes who are enforcing all their taproot rules, no sorry, who are enforcing taproot rules from the beginning, they will reject this chain because it's an invalid chain.

 Speaker 1: 00:16:58